Small Cell Lung Cancer

 NX Regional lymph nodes cannot be assessed.

-N1 Metastasis in ipsilateral (on the same side) peribronchial and/or ipsilateral hilar lymph nodes and intrapulmonary nodes, including involvement by direct extension.
+N1 Tumor involvement of ipsilateral (on the same side) peribronchial and/or ipsilateral hilar and/or ipsilateral intrapulmonary lymph node station(s), including involvement by direct extension.

 Metastasis (M)

-M1b Single extrathoracic (outside of the lung) metastasis in a single organ (including involvement of a single nonregional node).
+M1b Microscopic confirmation of single extrathoracic metastasis in a single organ system (including involvement of a single non-regional node).

 Table 2.
 Stages of Lung Cancer